jeronimobarea/blockchain-developer-bootcamp-final-project/README.md

 ## Pools

-1. Token pool
+1. Token pool: Used for minting new tokens.
-2. DAPP token pool for farming fees.
+2. Fees pool: Used for optimizing the fees cost.
+(Stake MyTOKEN earn BNB)
-3. DAPP token pool for farming the own token.
+3. Other token pools: i.e. Stake CAKE and earn CAKE.